ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 This section extends the DTLS profile by allowing to identifying those COSE_Key objects by reference, alternatively to transporting those by value.
 Note that only the differences from {{RFC9202}} are compiled below.

 The following relies on the CWT Confirmation Method 'ckt' defined in {{RFC9679}}.
 When using a 'ckt' structure, this conveys the thumbprint of a COSE_Key object computed as per {{Section 3 of RFC9679}}.
-In particular, the used hash function MUST be SHA-256 {{SHA-256}}, which is mandatory to support when supporting COSE Key thumbprints.
+In particular, the hash function used MUST be SHA-256 {{SHA-256}}, which is mandatory to support when supporting COSE Key thumbprints.

 If the raw public key of C is specified as a COSE_Key object COSE_KEY_C and the intent is to identify it by reference, then the following applies.

-* The payload of the Access Token Request (see {{Section 5.8.1 of RFC9200}}) is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "req_cnf" parameter {{RFC9201}} MUST specify a "ckt" structure, with value the thumbprint of COSE_KEY_C.
+* The payload of the Access Token Request (see {{Section 5.8.1 of RFC9200}}) is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "req_cnf" parameter {{RFC9201}} MUST contain a "ckt" structure, with value the thumbprint of COSE_KEY_C.

-* The content of the access token that the AS provides to C in the Access Token Response (see {{Section 5.8.2 of RFC9200}}) is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "cnf" claim of the access token MUST specify a "ckt" structure, with value the thumbprint of COSE_KEY_C.
+* The content of the access token that the AS provides to C in the Access Token Response (see {{Section 5.8.2 of RFC9200}}) is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "cnf" claim of the access token MUST contain a "ckt" structure, with value the thumbprint of COSE_KEY_C.

 If the raw public key of the RS is specified as a COSE_Key object COSE_KEY_RS and the intent is to identify it by reference, then the following applies.

-* The payload of the Access Token Response is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "rs_cnf" parameter {{RFC9201}} MUST specify a "ckt" structure, with value the thumbprint of COSE_KEY_RS.
+* The payload of the Access Token Response is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "rs_cnf" parameter {{RFC9201}} MUST contain a "ckt" structure, with value the thumbprint of COSE_KEY_RS.

 When both public keys are specified as COSE_Key objects, it is possible to have both transported by value, or both identified by reference, or one transported by value while the other one identified by reference.